catwinee/minitorch-module-1/README.md

 So I change the version of numba to 0.57 here, which meet the requirement.

 Let me try if there exits any problem.
 Then maybe I will make a PR.

+---

+TODO: There seems a lot of mistakes in documents.

+For example, in https://minitorch.github.io/module1/scalar/#overriding-numbers, "with proxy a class" should be replaced with "with a proxy class"

+And {.title-ref} is not rendered in https://minitorch.github.io/module1/derivative/#numerical-derivatives

+Double symbol exists in https://minitorch.github.io/module1/derivative/#numerical-derivatives.

+Maybe I will make a PR later.